Sanity Simulations for Saliency Methods: Experiments

-To better account for the relationship between multiple features in the image, we compute two types of AFL: (1) Primary AFL (PAFL), which measures the level of focus on the \textit{correct} (primary) features that are relevant for the prediction, and (2) Secondary AFL (SAFL), which measures the same quantity for the \textit{incorrect} (secondary) features that are irrelevant for the prediction (excluding background).
-Notably, the sum of PAFL and SAFL is upper bounded by 1, so PAFL > 0.5 implies that PAFL > SAFL, which further indicates that the feature attribution correctly focuses more on the relevant features than the irrelevant ones.
-Conversely, when SAFL > PAFL, the feature attribution has failed due to incorrectly focusing on irrelevant regions.
+To better account for the relationship among multiple features in the image, we use two types of AFL: (1) \textit{Primary AFL (PAFL)}, which measures the level of focus on the \textit{correct} (primary) features that are relevant for the prediction (corresponding to objects to focus in Table~\ref{tab:number_training} and Figure~\ref{fig:smerf_fr}), and (2) \textit{Secondary AFL (SAFL)}, which measures the same quantity for the \textit{incorrect} (secondary) features that are irrelevant for the prediction (corresponding to objects to avoid in Table~\ref{tab:number_training} and Figure~\ref{fig:smerf_fr}, excluding background).
+Notably, the sum of PAFL and SAFL is upper bounded by 1, so PAFL $>$ 0.5 implies that PAFL $>$ SAFL, which further indicates that the feature attribution correctly focuses more on the relevant features than the irrelevant ones (our definition of ``success'').
+Conversely, when SAFL $>$ PAFL, the feature attribution incorrectly focuses more on irrelevant regions and is thus considered undesirable (our definition of ``failure'').